sebastianconcept/Mapless/README.md

 		load

 ## Include as dependency
-Add it like this your own project's BaselineOf or ConfigurationOf
+In BaselineOf or ConfigurationOf it can be added in this way:

 	spec
 		baseline: 'Mapless'